Sunday, October 27, 2024

 Setting the scene, the references:

-(0) First off, my wife has cancer.
+(0) First off, my wife has a rare cancer that has no cure.
 What do you think it says of me that I'd write a poem referencing myself as a cancer, when cancer is literally threatening my wife's life?
 Just a thought.

-(1) "you advertise your life" is used here in reference to someone who has a podcast or YouTube channel, which the father in the second reference does.
+(1) "you advertise your life" is used here in reference to an influencer or minor celebrity such as a blogger, podcaster or YouTuber, which the family in reference 2, dabbles in.

 Here's the message:

-(5) Although not explicitly stated or referenced above, there is also a hidden nod to the title of the Oh, Sleeper album "When I Am God".
+(5) "...
+But unless we die to love" This is an insanely subtle nod to the title of the Oh, Sleeper album "When I Am God".
 The title comes from a line in the song Vices Like Vipers that says "When I am God this church is unsound."
-I nod at this concept in the usage of dying to Love (God) as a Cancer vs the more prominent expression that "I am the cancer."
+I nod at this concept in the usage of dying to Love (God), except in this instance, I use the lower case love to represents myself as a false god (simultaneously the cancer).
+The line is meant to parallel the more prominent expression that "I am the cancer."
+It's ultimately meant to have a redemptive quality in the biblical concept of dying to self.
+If I don't die to self and allow God to eat away the darkness, then I am the cancer.

 (6) "Become like us" is a quote from the band Project 86.
 The song Salem's Suburbs explores the idea of group identity and the consequences that result: "As they pounded in the stake, I thought I heard them say 'Become like us or you will be slain'"

-Perhaps I should note that both the album "When I Am God" by Oh, Sleeper, as well as the "Truthless Heroes" album by Project 86 are concept albums that tell the journey of a character across the tracks of the album.
-So, reading only one song is like reading a chapter in the middle of a book without the context of the rest of the story.
+Perhaps I should note that both the album "When I Am God" by Oh, Sleeper, as well as the "Truthless Heroes" album by Project 86 are concept albums that tell the journey of characters across the tracks of each album.
+So, reading only one song could be like reading a chapter in the middle of a book without the context of the rest of the story.